benmccann/xero-java-client/README.md

 ## Advantages

 * This library and all dependencies are available in the Maven Central Repository
-* Work with standard Java classes like List<Invoice> and Date instead of ArrayOfInvoice and JAXBElement<GregorianCalendar>
+* Work with standard Java classes like List&lt;Invoice&gt; and Date instead of ArrayOfInvoice and JAXBElement&lt;GregorianCalendar&gt;
 * Easily extensible - protected, non-final client

 ## Not yet supported